ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/SPECIFICATION.md

 ## 4.0 User Personas
 ### 4.1 Stressed First-Year Student
-Alex, 18: Recently started university and feels overwhelmed by coursework, social pressures, and living away from home.
+* Student who recently started university and feels overwhelmed by coursework, social pressures, and living away from home.
 Experiences anxiety before tests and has trouble sleeping before deadlines.
 Needs guidance on study techniques and stress management.
 ### 4.2 High-Achieving Student with Anxiety
-Priya, 21: Junior with excellent grades who struggles with perfectionism and constant worry about maintaining her GPA.
+* Student with excellent grades who struggles with perfectionism and constant worry about maintaining his/her GPA.
 Experiences panic attacks during exam periods.
 Needs tools to manage anxiety and maintain perspective.
-### 4.3Student with Depression
+### 4.3 Student with Depression
-Marcus, 20: Sophomore who has been experiencing low motivation, difficulty concentrating, and feelings of hopelessness.
-His grades have been declining.
+* Student who has been experiencing low motivation, difficulty concentrating, and feelings of hopelessness.
+His/her grades have been declining.
 Needs support staying engaged with coursework and connecting to professional resources.
-4.4 Working Student
+### 4.4 Working Studen
-Jamal, 25: Part-time student balancing full-time work with studies.
+* Part-time student balancing full-time work with studies.
 Feels constant time pressure and exhaustion.
 Needs efficient study strategies and time management tools that incorporate wellbeing.

-###  Functional Requirements
+## 5.0 Functional Requirements
-#### User Management
+### 5.1 User Management
-##### User Registration and Authentication
+#### User Registration and Authentication
 * Students must be able to create accounts using institutional email addresses
 * The system shall support secure login with multi-factor authentication
 * User profiles shall store basic academic information and mental health preferences